Deadly heatwaves could affect 74% of the world’s population

 Dr Mora is not alone in his forecast for deadly heatwaves this century.
 A number of studies return similar results, with each study forecasting more heatwaves that exceed "the deadly threshold" — the wet bulb temperature of 35 °C (95 °F).

 Of all regions, Africa will be the worst hit by heatwaves in the coming years.
 Scientists estimate one third of the African urban population could be exposed to lethal temperatures by 2090.
-For the larger cities in Western Africa, such as Lagos, scientists predict deadly heatwaves lasting several months, even if carbon emissions were brought under control.
+One third of the African urban population exposed to extreme heat by 2090 — press release For the larger cities in Western Africa, such as Lagos, scientists predict deadly heatwaves lasting several months, even if carbon emissions were brought under control.
+Projections of human exposure to dangerous heat in African cities under multiple socioeconomic and climate scenarios - research article

 Deadly urban heatwaves predicted for Africa